PLYMOUTH PRIDE 2017

 80% of the day was massively positive.
 I did things the me of 2016 wouldn’t have thought possible.
 I was there as me for starters :) 100% me :) I wore a little rainbow TuTu, proudly waving the Trans Flag, marching through the streets with the Not Alone Plymouth Support Group.
 I even had random people coming up asking for Selfies, and I felt totally at ease.

-“I had a taste of what it felt like to be relaxed around people, and You know what … I think I liked it :)“
+“I had a taste of what it feels like to be relaxed around people

 A SELFIE, WITH THE SELFIE QUEEN, CLAIRE :)